Legal and visa - Case studies

 Automation for legal and visa businesses in Thailand.

-Visa, work permit, and legal services firms in Thailand carry an outsized document-handling burden.
-Senior consultants spend a meaningful share of their week chasing missing documents instead of advising clients.
-Automation moves that work earlier in the process and out of senior time.
+Visa, work permit, and legal firms in Thailand carry a heavy document-handling load.
+Senior consultants spend a meaningful slice of their week chasing missing paperwork instead of advising.
+Automation moves that work earlier in the process, and out of senior time.

 1 study in this industry